zerosocialcode/TeraLinked/README.md

 # TeraBox Direct Download Link Generator

-A command-line tool to generate direct download links and file info for TeraBox shared files, using [TeraboxDL](https://github.com/falconthehunter/Terabox) under the hood.
+A beautiful, fast, and user-friendly command-line tool to generate **direct download links** and file info for TeraBox shared files.
-It features a user-friendly [Rich](https://github.com/Textualize/rich) interface and supports persistent authentication with a custom cookie.
+Powered by the excellent [`terabox-downloader`](https://github.com/mhoe1/terabox-downloader) library and enhanced with a colorful [Rich](https://github.com/Textualize/rich) interface.

+Say goodbye to slow web redirects and hello to **instant direct links**!

 ---